maxrainer/ansible-role-firewall_generic/README.md

 # **Ansible Role for Firewall Demos**
 ## **Overview**
-Ansible role for different Firewall platforms.
+Generic Ansible role for different Firewall platforms.
+Goal is to provide a generic useable way to configure Firewall rules on different platforms with the same input data schema.
+More features (p.e.
+NAT) to come.

 ## **Plaforms supported**
 * Juniper SRX
 * PaloAlto PanOS